14 Spectacular State Parks on the Big Island of Hawaii

 Akaka Falls State Park

-The beautifully paved route to the falls is full of pleasant views of lush green tropical vegetation.
-By just crossing a short route, travelers will behold a sight that can be cherished for a lifetime.
+The beautifully paved route to the falls offers pleasant views of lush tropical vegetation.
+By crossing a short route, travelers will behold a sight that can be cherished for a lifetime.

 Akaka Falls State Park is located about 3.6 miles southwest of Honomu, right at the edge of Akaka Falls Road.

-It serves as an amazing sightseeing spot in Hawaii.
-Also, the hiking trail to these falls is quite a favorite among tourists.
+It is an amazing sightseeing spot in Hawaii.
+The hiking trail to the falls is a favorite among tourists.
 Akaka Falls State Park is one of the best places to visit near Hilo!

 2. Hapuna Beach State Recreation Area